DevExpress/testcafe/docs/articles/documentation/reference/test-api/requesthook/README.md

 To change response headers, use the `event.setHeaders` and `event.removeHeader` methods in the `__onConfigureResponse` call.

 > Important!
-The `RequestHook._onConfigureResponse()` method is private.
+The `RequestHook._onConfigureResponse()` method is not part of TestCafe public API.
+As a private method, it can be removed or deprecated in the upcoming releases without prior warning.
 Be cautious when you add this method to your request hooks.

 The example below demonstrates a `RequestHook` that sets a `x-token:token-123` header on the response and removes the `x-frame-options` header from the response.